camunda-consulting/camunda-7-code-examples/snippets/db-queries-for-monitoring/README.md

 In this Snippet we collect helpful SQL queries which can be used - no guarantee they work on your database as some of them are collected in real-life projects (but on certain databases).

+For further inspiration you can also have a look at the [original queries that the Camunda engine is using internally](https://github.com/camunda/camunda-bpm-platform/tree/master/engine/src/main/resources/org/camunda/bpm/engine/impl/mapping/entity).
+Many of hte queries here have been inspired by them.

 # Typical Monitoring Queries

 Put the following queries in your favorite monitoring tool, e.g. [Nagios](http://omdistro.org/),